-Apple recently announced their new AirTag, a miniature tracking device for small items, intended for keys, a backpack, or other small items.
+Apple's AirTag is a miniature tracking device for small items, intended for keys, a backpack, or other small items.
 Lost items can be located using Apple's "Find My" app on your iPhone, or you can also trigger them to make a sound on the AirTag built in speaker and just follow your ears to the misplaced item.

 While similar technologies have existed previously from other brands, none of them have had the scale or reach of Apple's iCloud network and millions of devices behind them, nor have they been so inexpensive (a single AirTag sells for just $29.)

 AirTags are clearly a powerful tool, which immediately got me thinking - can I put AirTags on my bikes to track them down in the event one is stolen?
 Although they aren't intended for this type of use, the answer is yes - sort of.